oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ocvp_esxi_host_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Billing option to switch to once existing billing cycle ends.
-If nextSku is null or empty, currentSku will be used to continue with next billing term. <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus'>ListSupportedSkus</a>.</div>
+                                            <div>The billing option to switch to after the existing billing cycle ends.
+If `nextSku` is null or empty, `currentSku` continues to the next billing cycle. <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus'>ListSupportedSkus</a>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>